Tempora: Characterising the Time-Contingent Utility of Online Test-Time Adaptation: Discrete Protocol Design

+\textbf{Buffer mechanics.} We introduce a single batch-sized buffer ($\approx 37\,\text{MB}$ for ImageNet) to keep the pipeline saturated.
+Table~\ref{table:buffering-rn50-avail-utility} highlights the impact of this change, particularly in its fair treatment of efficient methods.
+Notably, under \citeauthor{pmlr-v235-alfarra24a}'s protocol\footnote{To be clear, \textit{unbuffered} is our revision of \citeauthor{pmlr-v235-alfarra24a}'s protocol that avoids model-relative proxies; we recontextualise their evaluation under our wall-time simulation where batch-skipping is not pre-determined.
+The revision includes some methodological corrections but is otherwise faithful to their intent.}, AdaBN and ETA rank below the non-adaptive baseline mainly due to forced idling; AdaBN spends nearly half the evaluation time idling, as detailed in Table~\ref{table:buffering-rn50-response}.
+The buffer corrects this; it improves AdaBN's availability by 47.1\,pp, pushing it to rank highest in utility.
+It does prolong the mean response time as batches wait in the buffer, but this is acceptable as the discrete protocol imposes no timeliness constraint, which concerns the continuous protocol.

-\textbf{Buffer mechanics.} We limit the buffer to a single batch because larger buffers offer diminishing returns under fixed arrival rates; they delay the onset of evictions but do not change the steady-state eviction rate.
+We limit the buffer to a single batch because larger buffers offer diminishing returns under fixed arrival rates; they delay the onset of evictions but do not change the steady-state eviction rate.
 Availability may only improve due to the drain phase, where arrivals cease with the data stream.
 Larger buffers are meaningful in absorbing transient surges (bursty arrivals).
 Modelling variable-rate streams is a derivative temporal scenario that we leave to future work.

-Buffers introduce a queuing delay.
+As mentioned, buffers introduce a queuing delay.
 Without one, batches are served immediately upon arrival.
-With a buffer of $b$ batches, a batch waits at most $b \cdot \gamma$ before being evicted or picked up for processing.
+With a buffer of $b$ batches, a batch waits at most $b \cdot \gamma$ before being evicted or picked up for processing; for Tables~\ref{table:buffering-rn50-avail-utility} and~\ref{table:buffering-rn50-response}, $b = 1$ and $\gamma = \lambda$, as we model utility under $\rho = 100\%$.
 The buffer size thus governs a trade-off: larger buffers absorb backlog and reduce evictions but increase response latency and data staleness.
 For our single batch-sized buffer, the maximum queuing delay is $\gamma$.
 Sizing beyond the utilisation factor ($b > \rho$) is wasteful as the buffer never saturates.

+\textbf{Design targets.} \citeauthor{pmlr-v235-alfarra24a}'s focus lies in \textit{whether} methods yield tangible returns when starved of batches under a shared, formalised penalty; ours lies in \textit{why}, revealed through the accuracy-availability decomposition absent from their framing.
+When a method's wall-clock time $\delta_i$ fits within $\gamma$, the fallback only serves to add resilience.
+Under this framing, methods that keep pace with the stream are not distinctly rewarded beyond those that adapt periodically while skipping most batches.
+We view adaptation not as an auxiliary process but as a necessary evolution of inference. \citeauthor{pmlr-v235-alfarra24a}'s framing, while valuable for benchmarking sample starvation, does not surface design targets for this transition.
+Tempora's decompositions aim to provide them, facilitating deployable adaptation methods that might underlie adaptable intelligence at scale.